CONTENTS :

 |

-What is Netcentric-Warfare
+What is Netcentric-Warfare?

 Netcentric warfare is a strategy where sharing information across a network is key to gaining an operational edge.
 It connects sensors, decision-makers, and engagement units ( infantry, armoured units, air combat units, naval units, "Special operations forces" etc ) providing a real-time, comprehensive view of the battlefield.
 This integration speeds up decision-making and enhances coordination, allowing for better situational awareness, quicker adaptation to changes, and more precise military actions.
 By linking all elements of the military through technology, netcentric warfare shifts from traditional command hierarchies to a dynamic, information-driven approach, where the rapid dissemination of knowledge directly impacts combat outcomes.